Jakub-Espandr/B4F-FL1GHT/README.md

   - One-click export of all plots as 1200 DPI JPEG images
   - Stacked layout, detailed headers, and timestamped filenames
   - Antialiased, publication-quality output
+- **Parameters Tab**
+  - View all parsed Betaflight `.bbl` header parameters in a clean, scrollable table
+  - Useful for quickly checking firmware, PID, hardware, and other configuration values embedded in your log file
+  - **Multi-log comparison:** Select up to two logs to compare parameters side-by-side, with options to highlight or show only differences.

 - **Interactive Controls**
   - Zoom, pan, and select data types
   - Customizable smoothing, resolution, and axis ticks